 While many real estate closings are handled by realtors, the reality is that many real estate transactions should be handled by a legal professional.
 Even relatively small real estate transactions can have an enormous impact on your life, and a minor clerical error can cost you dearly.

-With several years of real estate experience under his belt, attorney Brian Schuk can ensure that your real estate closing complies with state law, and that this major investment of yours is handled with care.
+With several years of real estate experience under their belts, the attorneys at Schuk Law can ensure that your real estate closing complies with state law, and that this major investment of yours is handled with care.
 To discuss your options with an experienced real estate attorney, contact Schuk Law, LLC.

 The Closing Process

 As your real estate closing approaches, you will have already checked off major milestones in the home buying or selling process.
 You will have already reviewed the home and made an offer.
 Your inspections should be completed, and all disclosure should have previously been received and reviewed.
 If the purchase requires financing, you will have already completed the mortgage application process.
 Now, it is time to finalize the sale.

 While many steps in the home buying process are handled separately, the two parties typically sit down at one table at closing.
 Of course, it is possible to have legal representation stand in for you if necessary.
 The final amount owed to the seller is set before the closing is scheduled.

 Typically, a final walkthrough is done within days or hours of closing.
 This walkthrough is designed to ensure that home is in the same condition it was at the time the sale was agreed to, and to determine that no new issues have come up.
 However, not every contract allows for a final walkthrough.
 This is an important point of consideration that should be discussed with your real estate closing attorney.

 At the closing, a variety of paperwork is signed by both parties.
 These final closing documents formalize the sale of the property as well as any loan required to complete the purchase.
 After the paperwork is completed, the buyer pays any funds owed, typically in the form of a down payment.
 In most transactions, a mortgage lender will pay the remaining balance after the down payment.